The best restaurants in Puerto Escondido

 There's such a variety of restaurants in Puerto Escondido, if you feel overwhelmed, you're not alone.
 Deciding where to eat is always one of our biggest challenges of the day.
 The phrase 'paralysis by analysis' could not be more accurate.
 If that's you too, this section will help...

 Ready for a blow out dinner?
 Trying to stick to a budget?
-Looking for the best veggie options... we've picked out some of the best of the best.
+Want to wow someone important... we've picked out some of the best of the best.

 There are sooo many places to eat in in Puerto Escondido.
 From cheap and cheerful taquerias (the food highlight of Central America) to European, Asian, and South American food, for a relatively small town this place packs a big punch.

 To make your life easier, this list is split into locations.
 We're covering the main neighbourhoods you might find yourself in, though there are plenty of other places around the town too (too many to put in one list).
-Plus, we're picking out the best of the best for boujee eats, budget eats, local eats, atmosphere and sweet treats.
+There's also a handy cheat sheet at the end, whether you want a budget eat or a pricey treat.

 Rinconada has a few great spots, mostly along the main road (Boulevard Benito Juarez), with some tucked away in the side streets too.